-By Chantae Reden | Published on December 14, 2022
+By Chantae Reden | Published on December 22, 2025

-The word riviera is typically used to describe stretches of scenic shores, and it's fair to say both the Mexican Riviera and the Riviera Maya have earned their titles.
+The word “riviera” is typically used to describe stretches of scenic shores, and it's fair to say both the Mexican Riviera and the Riviera Maya have earned their titles.
 On the western coastline of Mexico, a Mexican Riviera cruise reveals a journey to a wild desert peninsula, dramatic cliffs, romantic cities and epic waves surfers cross oceans for.

 Cruise to the eastern coastline for a Mexican vacation along the Riviera Maya, and you'll find ancient Mayan ruins slowly being reclaimed by the jungle, tropical warm waters, thriving coral reefs, stunning cenotes and a vibrant culinary scene.
 With two wondrous places to consider, here's how to know whether traveling to the Mexican Riviera or the Riviera Maya for a vacation cruise is right for you.
 Spoiler alert, you can't go wrong with either.

-What Is Considered The Mexican Riviera?
+What Is Considered To Be the Mexican Riviera?

 The arch of Cabo San Lucas at sunrise.
 Mexico.